MikeHe2/holbertonschool-printf/README.md

 ## Explanation

-This is a project in which we will be creating our own printf function.
+Project in which we will create a more simple version of printf (located in <stdio.h>).
+In our custom function we will work only on identifiers %c, %s, %d, %i, %%.

 ## Requirements for the project